Butcher series for Hamiltonian Poisson integrators through symplectic groupoids: Numerical methods for Hamiltonian systems on Poisson manifolds

 \section{Numerical methods for Hamiltonian systems on Poisson manifolds}

-Using the pre-Lie structure of Butcher trees, we present a new class of Hamiltonian Poisson methods based on Taylor and Runge-Kutta discretisations.
+Using the pre-Lie structure of Butcher trees, we present a new class of Hamiltonian Poisson integrators based on Taylor and Runge-Kutta discretisations.
+We discretize the dynamics of the equation \eqref{eq:Ham_eq} generated by a Hamiltonian $H \in \func{M}.$ Therefore, we are interested in this section in the previous constructions with $\xi = \alpha^* dH \in \Omega^1(\GG)$, the initial condition $\zeta_0 = 0 \in \Omega^{1, \GG}(M)$, with and without the degeneracy condition \eqref{eq:degen}.

 We emphasize that the framework of pre-Lie algebras and Butcher series is a central tool for the numerical integration of ODEs in $\R^d$.
-The surprising effect of the birealisations is that they translate a Poisson geometry into a simpler geometry on $\Omega^1_0(M)$, where one can apply Euclidean numerical tools.
+The surprising effect of the birealisations is that they translate a Poisson geometry into a simpler geometry on $\Omega^1(M)$, where one can apply numerical tools similar to the Euclidean context.

-Denote $\TT_0$ the vector space spanned by trees that do not have a descendant of the form $\forest{b[b]}$ and $\TT_0^N$ the subspace containing trees of order at most $N$.
-Let $e_0^N(\tau)=\gamma^{-1}(\tau)\ind_{\tau\in\TT_0^N}$ the restriction of the coefficient map of Proposition \ref{proposition:HJButcher}.
-Following Lemma \ref{lemma:superconvergence}, we obtain new Hamiltonian Poisson integrators of arbitrary order $N.$ They are based on truncations of the expansion \eqref{equation:true_expansion_HJ} of the Hamilton-Jacobi flow \eqref{equation:general_HJ}. \begin{theorem} The following Taylor-Hamiltonian-Poisson integrator is of order $N$ for solving equation \eqref{eq:Ham_eq}: